Special Educational Needs & Disabilities Report

 • Some of the teaching assistants in school specialise in a specific area, these staff may work with the class teacher to plan a specific intervention to meet a child’s needs or they may work with the child themselves.

-• We also have a Speech and Language therapist one day a week to give advice and support, as well as working directly with some children.
+• We also have a Speech and Language therapist one day a week (half a term on, half a term off) to give advice and support, as well as working directly with some children.

 How are the Governors involved and what are their responsibilities?

-• One of the Governors, Barbara Ward, is responsible for special educational needs and meets regularly with the Inclusion Manager.
+• One of the Governors, is responsible for special educational needs and meets regularly with the Inclusion Manager.

 • The Governors agree priorities for spending within the special educational needs budget with the overall aim that all children receive the support they need in order to make progress.